Andrea Rossini

-Andrea Rossini (born 17 January 1990) is an Italian professional footballer who plays as a goalkeeper.
+Andrea Rossini (born 17 January 1990) is an Italian professional footballer who plays as a goalkeeper for Campionato Sammarinese di Calcio club La Fiorita.

 Club career

 Cesena and Ivrea

 Born in Santarcangelo di Romagna, the province of Rimini, Emilia-Romagna, Rossini started his professional career at Romagna club A.C.
 Cesena.
 In the 2007–08 Serie B season, in which the team was relegated, he played five times as understudy of Gianluca Berti and later Artur; Rossini also played three times for the reserve.
 In the 2008–09 season he moved down one division to Ivrea; on loan as the first choice goalkeeper of Cesena was fellow youth-product Nicola Ravaglia.
 While on loan, Rossini was the first choice in 2008–09 Lega Pro Seconda Divisione for the Piedmontese club, but Ivrea folded at the end of season despite finishing mid-table.
 Rossini's parent club Cesena was promoted back to 2009–10 Serie B and both Ravaglia and Rossini left the club.